Armstrong World Industries Foundation

 This approach fosters opportunities to partner with AWI to provide in-kind ceiling solutions and services, and engage employees in the community via volunteer opportunities.

-Gift Match Plant Grants & Employee Hardship Programs
+Employee Gift Match, Plant Grants & Employee Hardship

 Lancaster PA - Headquarters